servet0/TravelSafetyMap/travelsafetymap/README.md

   description TEXT,
-  severity VARCHAR(10) NOT NULL CHECK (severity IN ('low', 'medium', 'high', 'critical')), source VARCHAR NOT NULL, reported_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+  severity VARCHAR(10) NOT NULL CHECK (severity IN ('low', 'medium', 'high', 'critical')), source VARCHAR NOT NULL, occurred_at TIMESTAMP WITH TIME ZONE NOT NULL, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );